CGI-FR/IoT-Hub-Portal/docs/aws.md

 ### Prerequisites

 * You must have an AWS Account.
 Get an [AWS Free account](https://portal.aws.amazon.com/billing/signup#/start/email) to get started.
+* You must enable Fleet Indexing for registry and shadow
+    ***Using AWS CLI:***

+    ```console
+    aws iot update-indexing-configuration --thing-indexing-configuration thingIndexingMode=REGISTRY_AND_SHADOW
+    ```

+    > Please note that you'll need the necessary permissions to execute this command.
+Make sure your AWS IAM user or role has the appropriate permissions to access and modify the IoT indexing configuration.

 ### Deployed Resources